learnlearnin/learnlearnin.github.io/src/documents/about.html.md

 Download my pgp public key: [akshay.asc](/akshay.asc) or [just look at it](/my-pgp-key/)

 The command you are looking for might be `gpg --import`

-You can contact me also using the [scrollback channel](https://scrollback.io/learnlearnin/) that's integrated on this page.

 ## Why ##
 So, once upon a time there was [a guy](#contact) with a lot of free time and a lot of things to talk about.